Scada-Hacker/EmacsWindowManager/README.md

 This documents the procedure for using Emacs as a windows manager.

-Why ?
-Why would you do this ?

-Emacs is incredibly usefull.
-I became aware I dont need to leave Emacs for most things I do, and anything else could be launched from a terminal.
-So with that in mind I did some research and found others have done similiar with varying degrees of success.

 # How To Install

 I will presume you have Emacs installed.
 If not do so.
 I recommend version 26 +